PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 #### Vanilla JS

-You need to instantiate the component in the JS part, then attache the component to a div with the method `render(selectorCss: string)`.
+You need to instantiate the component in the JS part, then attach the component to a div with the method `render(selectorCss: string)`.

 ```html
 <body>